kubernetes/enhancements/keps/sig-scheduling/3243-respect-pod-topology-spread-after-rolling-upgrades/README.md

 This section must be completed when targeting alpha to a release.
 -->

+- `MatchLabelKeysInPodTopologySpread` feature flag will toggle enabling `MatchLabelKeys` in `TopologySpreadConstraint`.
+- `MatchLabelKeysInPodTopologySpreadSelectorMerge` feature flag will toggle merging the key-value labels corresponding to `MatchLabelKeys` into `LabelSelector` of `TopologySpreadConstraint`.

+The `MatchLabelKeysInPodTopologySpreadSelectorMerge` feature flag has been added in v1.33 and enabled by default.
+This flag can be disabled to revert [the implementation design change in v1.33](#v133-design-change-and-a-safe-upgrade-path) and go back to the previous behavior.

 ###### How can this feature be enabled / disabled in a live cluster?

 <!--